Heavy quark momentum diffusion from the lattice using gradient flow: Flowed color-electric correlator on the lattice

 \subsection{Flow-time-to-zero extrapolation}

 The continuum correlators at fixed flow time still need to be extrapolated back to $\tf =0$.
-Because of the limited knowledge we have of the functional form of the flow effect we use the simple linear \textsl{Ansatz}
+Because of the limited knowledge we have of the functional form of the flow effect we use the simple linear \textit{Ansatz}

-where $m$ and $b=G^\mathrm{cont}_\tau/G_{\tau}^\stackss{norm}{cont}$ are $tau$-dependent fit parameters.
+where $m$ and $b=G^\mathrm{cont}_\tau/G_{\tau}^\stackss{norm}{cont}$ are $\tau$-dependent fit parameters.
 For statistical error estimation we proceed as in the continuum extrapolation.

-Based on the continuum correlators we estimate by hand for which separations and flow times this \textsl{Ansatz} is reasonable (see \autoref{fig:EE_flow_extr} and also \autoref{fig:EE_flow_effect}):\\ For the lower boundary of the flow time the criterion is the statistical precision of the data.
+Based on the continuum correlators we estimate by hand for which separations and flow times this \textit{Ansatz} is reasonable (see \autoref{fig:EE_flow_extr} and also \autoref{fig:EE_flow_effect}):\\ For the lower boundary of the flow time the criterion is the statistical precision of the data.
 There are two ways to improve the precision: 1. apply more flow, 2. increase the number of gauge configurations.
-For the larger distances where one needs more configurations for the same statistical accuracy (in comparison to the smaller distances), the minimum amount of flow from \autoref{flow_time_requirement} is not enough to give sufficiently small statistical errors on the data.
+For the larger distances where one needs more configurations for the same statistical accuracy (in comparison to the smaller distances), the minimum amount of flow from \cref{flow_time_requirement} is not enough to give sufficiently small statistical errors on the data.

 Therefore we only use continuum data points in the flow-time-to-zero extrapolation that are flowed enough so that they have a maximum relative error of $1\%\cdot\tau T$.
-This value is chosen to yield a lower boundary for the flow time where a linear \textsl{Ansatz} is reasonable.
+This value is chosen to yield a lower boundary for the flow time where a linear \textit{Ansatz} is reasonable.
 This also implies that the minimal separation for which we can obtain renormalized correlator data is shifted.
-For the upper boundary of the flow time we are limited by \autoref{flow_time_full_limit} and by the number of data points of the coarsest lattice; if there are less than two non-contaminated data points for any given lattice, we cannot perform the interpolation and continuum extrapolation.
+For the upper boundary of the flow time we are limited by \cref{flow_time_full_limit} and by the number of data points of the coarsest lattice; if there are less than two noncontaminated data points for any given lattice, we cannot perform the interpolation and continuum extrapolation.
 For the coarsest lattice this turns out to be at a flow time of $\sqrt{8\tf}T > 0.133$.